romland/xorzee/README.md

 - support strings for signal constants (to be able to make sense of JSON configs): START_RECORDING, EMAIL_SES etc
 - don't render motion if we are hidden
 - refreshing while scrolled will misplace some elements
+- seems when starting/stopping recording, motionrules take up a good 20+ms -- investigate why and presumably fix (due to .sh scripts taking a good 5-25ms to start -- not much I can do)